As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What is North Carolina’s State Rock?

-The official state rock of North Carolina is granite, since 1979.
-The largest granite quarry in the world is located here, outside of Mount Airy in Surry County.
+The official state rock of North Carolina has been granite since 1979.
+The largest granite quarry in the world is located here, outside Mount Airy in Surry County.
 It is one mile long and 1,800 feet in width.

-The granite here is of the highest quality and is frequently used as a building material in both industrial and laboratory applications.
+The granite is of the highest quality and is frequently used as a building material in industrial and laboratory applications.

 What is North Carolina’s State Mineral?